GoogleChrome/chrome-extensions-samples/zephyr_hxm/README.md

 Very simple Zephyr HXM heart rate monitor driver.
 This sample uses the bluetooth API to fetch heart rate data from a Zephyr HXM device

 ## Caveats:
-- The bluetooth API is only available on dev-channel Chrom(e|ium)OS
+- The bluetooth API is only available on dev-channel
-- Resource clean-up isn't happening properly yet: you will likely have to disable/enable bluetooth between runs of the program or the connection will fail

 ## APIs